Light Turnout As Polls Open In Iraq

 By late morning, with no major security problems, Prime Minister Haider al-Abadi lifted a general vehicle ban imposed while voting was taking place.
 The ban on vehicles, meant to prevent car bombs, was left to the discretion of local security commanders.

-Media were allowed to cover voting only at selected polling centers.
+Media were allowed to cover voting at selected polling centers only.
 At one primary school, which had been turned into a polling center, in the central Karrada neighborhood, journalists far outnumbered voters.

 One voter, a retired transport ministry employee, said this election seemed to be more organized than those in the past.

-"The terrorists are almost gone and you can be free to vote," said Mohammad Fadel al-Zubaidi.
+"The terrorists are almost gone, and you can be free to vote," said Mohammad Fadel al-Zubaidi.
 He said he was voting for a different political list this time, one that promised change.

 "We have bad people in government.
-If they stay we will have the same situation.
+If they stay, we will have the same situation.
 We need to get rid of them to bring new faces, more educated and more democratic people," he said.

 Iraq consistently ranks as one of the most corrupt countries in the world.
 Despite its oil wealth, about 20 percent of Iraqis under 30 are unemployed.